 Jump to topic

-It can take years for a veteran to adjust to civilian life after service.
-Unfortunately, many do not receive the support and guidance to help them after their time in the service is over.
-As a result, some turn to drugs or alcohol to cope.
+It can take years for military veterans to adjust to civilian life after service.
+Unfortunately, many do not receive the support, guidance or health care to help them after their time in the service is over.
+As a result, some turn to drug abuse or alcohol to cope.
 They might also develop mental health issues that increase the risk of substance abuse or that occur because of substance abuse.

 Veterans have an increased risk of developing alcohol use disorder (AUD).
-They are also at risk for PTSD, depression, and anxiety.
-All of these issues have a link and create unique challenges for those who served in the military.
+They are also at risk for PTSD, depression, and anxiety, especially those who were active duty.
+All of these issues are interlinked and create unique challenges for those who saw military service.

-The good news is that treatment works.
+Unfortunately, substance abuse in veterans is a common problem.
+The good news is that veteran alcohol treatment works.
 Customized treatment plans can address all of the issues at the same time and help the veteran lead a fulfilling and well-adjusted life.

-There are several reasons why veterans tend to have a higher risk for alcohol abuse and addiction.
+There are several reasons why veterans tend to have a higher risk for alcohol problems and drug dependence.

 For some, alcohol is a way to cope with PTSD and other mental health disorders they developed due to their time in the military.
 Veterans who experienced combat also tend to binge drink with more frequency.
 Binge drinking is consuming four or five drinks or more within just a few hours.
+This often leads to alcohol addiction.
 Approximately 20 percent of veterans who have PTSD also struggle with substance use disorder (SUD).

 PTSD is one of the most common mental health issues that veterans face.
 It is a condition that occurs after a terrifying event.
-People with PTSD experience flashbacks, nightmares, and severe anxiety.
+Symptoms of PTSD include flashbacks, nightmares, and severe anxiety.
 They also have uncontrollable thoughts about the event.
 It is possible to experience something traumatic without developing PTSD, but if a person has trouble coping for months or years after the event, a diagnosis of PTSD is likely.

 Research shows there is a relationship between mental health issues, especially PTSD, and alcohol use.
 Either issue can arise first and increase a person’s risk for subsequent disorders.
 For example, someone who develops PTSD has a higher risk of alcohol misuse before and after PTSD develops.
 Problems with alcohol increase a person’s risk for being in a situation that would trigger PTSD and the development of PTSD increases a person’s risk for developing AUD.
 Alcohol use disorder and mental health disorders are very closely linked and either can lead to the development of the other.

 Trauma, whether or not a mental health issue develops as a result, increases the risk of alcohol use problems.
 Data shows as many as three-quarters of people who survive violent traumatic events develop problems with alcohol.
+Many people turn to to self-medicate.
 About a third who survive traumatic accidents, illness, or disaster report drinking problems.
 This risk is even greater for people who experience trauma that results in ongoing health problems or pain.